Critical information regarding paying your tuition: As a student at CCRI, you have a financial responsibility to meet payment obligations

 A residency policy is in effect and determines if students will be charged the in-state, out-of-state or regional tuition rate.
 Please visit the OES website for information regarding this policy.

-The CCRI EasyPay deferred payment program allows eligible students to divide their semester payments into three or four equal installments with no interest for Fall and Spring semesters.
-For Summer semesters, students can divide semester payments into two or three equal installments.
+The CCRI EasyPay deferred payment program allows eligible students to divide their semester payments into three or four equal installments with no interest for fall and spring semesters.
+For summer sessions, students can divide semester payments into two or three equal installments.
 To be eligible, students must have an account balance of at least $300.
 A $30 enrollment fee is required for each semester that students enroll in the program.
-Learn more at the Bursar's website.
+Learn more at the Bursar's Office website.

 Unless specified as nonrefundable, fees may be refundable based on the date of a student’s drop or withdrawal.
 Check the official college calendar for specific add/drop dates.